OpenEducationAnalytics/OpenEducationAnalytics/schemas/schema_catalog/Student_Portrait_Schema/README.md

 Portrait is operationalized through two AI agents: Emilia, a learning therapist, and Max, an organizational assistant, and uses data from multiple sources including LMS (Moodle, Canvas, Blackboard, etc), SIS, Microsoft Teams, Reflect, etc.

 ## Data Schema
 The Student Portrait data schema has 24 data entities.
-The Data Entities table below provides the data input, description and update frequency.
+The Data Entities table below provides the description and update frequency of each data entity.

 In the future, we will be working toward aligning data sources/OEA modules like Canvas and Moodle to the Student Portrait schema, and this will include the creation of its technical assets (notebooks, pipelines, etc).